 Encouragement requires readers a chance to interact with other readers to engage in thoughts about the text.
 Think book club style discussions over assignments to be completed.
 This can happen in smaller groups or in large class groups but should include participation by the instructor to model how to engage with text.
 We shouldn’t assume that students simply know how to interact with texts in these ways.
 Some of the programs that Pilgreen researched (pg.
 13) simply offered students a social chance to discuss books after reading time.
 Encouraging students to make reading a social interaction adds an element that most students will connect with in some way, simply because it is enjoyable to join peers in such activities.

 We probably have the least amount of control of factor five: Staff Training.
 Many of us are implementing a classroom and not a school wide reading program which naturally leads us to a position of wanting to lead students to become readers.
 It is important to remember that we are successful readers overall.
 We forget how we became successful readers because we have been reading for so long.
-As Pilgreen states on pages 14-15, we can’t simply make quiet reading time.
+As Pilgreen states on pages 14-15 of the SSR Handbook, we can’t simply make quiet reading time.
 We need to discover successful strategies and activities to support students’ interest in reading.

 Factor six is one of the hardest to implement at first.
 Non-Accountability.
 Pilgreen states on page 15 that 87 percent of successful programs in her research did not assess comprehension or reading growth in their programs.
 Pilgreen states on page 15, “The key to non-accountability, as indicated by these successful groups, is to omit any activity that gives students the message that they are responsible for completing a task, comprehending a particular portion of their reading, or showing they have made improvement in some way.”
 I found this component extremely difficult as I transitioned from legacy practices to comprehended based instruction.
 It is easy for me to fall into the “but students won’t complete it unless it is for a grade” mentality.
 Each school situation will be different, but I found these types of pressures, especially with the upper level students.